Analog vacuum decay from vacuum initial conditions: Experimental parameters

 \section{Experimental parameters}

-Our results for the false vacuum power spectrum are a general feature of the modulated Bose-Bose mixture system described in Sec.~\ref{sec:bec}, regardless of its precise experimental realization.
+Our results for the false vacuum power spectrum are a general feature of the modulated Bose-Bose mixture system described in Sec.~\ref{sec:bec}, regardless of any particular experimental realization.
 In this section, we describe a concrete set of experimental parameters (summarized in Table~\ref{tab:parameters}) that is achievable with current cold-atom experiments, and which will allow us to probe the physics of relativistic vacuum decay.